All eight San Joaquin Valley counties said they do not assist with immigration enforcement

-Two weeks ago, in Mississippi, immigration agents raided seven chicken processing plants and arrested 680 workers, one of the largest workplace busts in the last decade.
-In the San Joaquin Valley, immigration raids of that size would considerably impact undocumented farm workers, who are a large part of the area’s robust agriculture industry.
+In the San Joaquin Valley, immigration enforcement would especially impact undocumented farm workers, who are a significant part of the area’s robust agriculture industry.

-When immigration enforcement happens in the Valley, county authorities said they do not assist Immigration and Customs Enforcement (ICE), according to interviews with The Sun-Gazette and the sheriff departments for Kern, Kings, Tulare, Fresno, Merced, Madera, San Joaquin and Stanislaus counties.
+All eight of the Valley’s counties said they do not assist with immigration enforcement, according to interviews with The Sun-Gazette and the sheriff departments for Kern, Kings, Tulare, Fresno, Merced, Madera, San Joaquin and Stanislaus counties.

 “That’s their business, just like we don’t ask them to help us with traffic stops,” said Tony Botti, public information officer for Fresno County Sheriff’s Department.

-All eight sheriff departments said, unless a crime is committed, they are not involved when ICE conducts immigration raids within their counties.
+All eight sheriff departments said, unless a crime is committed, they are not involved when Immigration and Customs Enforcement (ICE) conducts immigration raids within their counties.
 The departments said local law enforcement is not responsible for enforcing immigration laws.